Women ask me all the time,” why does my husband get so defensive when I get mad at him?”

 Today society is trying to change the norm.
 Fathers take paternity leave and share in the infant’s caretaking.
 Still, only the mother can breastfeed and the bond tends to be closer.

 Little girls can grow up to be like mother.
 There is implied power in that.
 “I can become one of those.”
-But for the infant boy, he is dependant on care from mom.
+But for the infant boy, he is dependent on care from mom.

 When mom is the primary caregiver and dad is gone working, the burden falls to mom.
 So it takes two parents to raise every child and sometimes that means mom and grandma or mom and a helper—usually female.